 Ms. Johnsen served on the Board of Directors of Valley Commerce Bank, a publicly-held Arizona bank, from inception in 1995 until its profitable sale in 2005.
 In 2006, she founded Arizona’s Credit Abuse Resistance Education program designed to teach high school and college students about financial responsibility.

 Other community service has included serving on the Board of Directors and as chief financial officer for the Arizona chapter of the National Association of Women Business Owners and chairing the Arizona Council for Women responsible for coordinating women organizations representing over 84,000 women.
 In 2009, Ms. Johnsen received the Arizona State University Sandra Day O’Connor Law School Distinguished Achievement Award as co-chair of the committee that raised the funds to revitalize programs in Justice O’Connor’s honor.

-In 2011, while maintaining her full-time law practice, Ms. Johnsen completed a master’s degree in military history with her thesis on Industrial Mobilization.
+Ms. Johnsen has lectured widely, over 100 presentations, and written extensively on business and restructuring topics for national and local audiences.
 In 2003, she published a cookbook entitled Oh, What to Eat!
 Quick Comfort Foods for Super Busy People.